 7. The name and url of each category is extracted for you automatically.
 Two new columns in excel will be created for you with the name and the url.
 See your sample results by clicking "CSV/Excel" on the desktop app.

 8. Choose the plus button on the "Begin new entry in categories" command to add a command under.
 The new command will open each category and navigate to it.

 9. Choose the "Click tool" from the tools menu.

-10. Choose the "Create New Template" button and type in a new temple name such as "product_listing".
+10. When asked if it is a "next page" button, choose "No", then choose the "Create New Template" button and type in a new template name such as "product_listing".

 You are creating a template because the next page that will open will look differently from the current page.
 The main_template was used to create instructions to get and open the categories.
 The new product_listings template will be used to process instructions that will let you get the number of products in each category.

 A new template has now been created for you and a new webpage that shows one of the categories products was opened for you.
 This behaviour will repeat automatically for you, for every category.
 You only have to set it up one time.

 Extract the number of products in each category

 12. Find and click on the "Alternative styles" text and select the number after the text.
 This represents the number of products in each category.

 13. Rename the "Select & Extract selection1" to "Select & Extract number".